 Golf course superintendent honored for advocacy efforts, advancement of association priority issues and congressional outreach

-Lawrence, Kan. – Gregory Pheneger, director of golf course management at John’s Island Club in Vero Beach, Fla., has been named the 2020 Q1 Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).
+Lawrence, Kan. – PJ Salter, certified golf course superintendent (CGCS) and director of agronomy at Riviera Country Club in Coral Gables, Fla., has been named a Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).

-The GAL Award is part of the GCSAA Grassroots Ambassadors program, which matches superintendents with members of Congress to build strong relationships between them.
-More than 431 GCSAA members currently serve as ambassadors.
+The GAL Award is part of the GCSAA Grassroots Ambassadors program, which pairs superintendents with members of Congress to build strong relationships between them.
+More than 471 GCSAA members currently serve as ambassadors.